VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/master-driver/master-driver-agent.rst

     }

-The example master driver configuration file above can be found in the VOLTTRON repository in `services/core/MasterDriverAgent/master-driver.agent`.
+The example platform driver configuration file above can be found in the VOLTTRON repository in `services/core/PlatformDriverAgent/platform-driver.agent`.

-For information on configuring the Master Driver with devices, including creating driver configs and using the config store, please read ref`configuration <Master-Driver-Configuration>` the section in the Driver Framework docs.
+For information on configuring the Platform Driver with devices, including creating driver configs and using the config store, please read ref`configuration <Platform-Driver-Configuration>` the section in the Driver Framework docs.

 .. toctree::